Skip to main navigation Skip to main content

 Special titles or certifications such as Expanded Duties Dental Assistant (EDDA) or Expanded Function Dental Auxiliary (EFDA) are not specifically recognized under Kentucky law and do not directly confer any special privileges (although any qualifying education received while earning such a title may be used to fulfill the expanded duty requirements below).
 Also, Registered Dental Assistant (RDA) simply refers to an assistant who has been registered by their employer dentist and is not a recognition of any special training or achievement.

 Kentucky authorizes three expanded duties for dental assistants: coronal polishing, radiography, and intravenous access lines.
-Pursuant to state law, dental assistants can only perform these duties if they have the appropriate education and training.
-Although expanded duty training courses should be submitted for approval by the Board to ensure they qualify, dental assistants are not required to provide transcripts, certificates of completion, or other verification of training.
-Instead, the employer dentist must keep this documentation on file to be produced upon request.
+Pursuant to state law, dental assistants can only perform these duties if they have the qualifying education and training described below.
+However, dental assistants are not required to provide transcripts, certificates of completion, or other verification of training to the Board.
+Instead, the employer dentist should verify the training and keep copies of any documentation on file to be produced upon request.
 Failure on the part of the dental assistant to obtain the required training or of the employer dentist to properly document the training are grounds for disciplinary action.

 Coronal Polishing